shushantrishav/STRIDE_Assistant/README.md

 * **Decision engine:** Determines eligibility, enforces policy, and generates actionable outcomes.
 * **Ticketing system:** Creates, updates, and tracks complaint tickets in PostgreSQL.
 * **Audit logging:** Immutable logging of all staff actions for compliance.
-* **LLM integration:** Uses Mistral-7B-Instruct for generating human-readable responses to customers.
+* **LLM integration:** Uses Ollama / Mistral LLMs for generating human-readable responses to customers.

 The system ensures **strict adherence to company policy**, automates repetitive checks, and provides staff with clear next steps.